 Gurdwaras and Sikh practices were established .
 Died of natural causes.

 15 April 1563, Guru 1 September 1581 to 30 May 1606.

 Ramdas’s son furthered the message of earlier Gurus, compiled the

-teachings and hymns in a book (Adi Grantha, a precursor to the Guru
+teachings and hymns in a book (Adi Granth, a precursor to the Guru

-Granth Sahib) and installed it at Sri Harmandir Sahib (Golden Temple
+Granth Sahib) and built Sri Harmandir Sahib (Golden Temple in Amritsar)

-in Amritsar) in August/September 1604, a landmark event in Sikh history.
+and installed it there, in August/September 1604, a landmark event

 6th Guru Har Gobind, born 19 June 1595, Guru 25 May 1606 to 28 February